treeverse/lakeFS/docs/reference/spark-client.md

 ---

-# lakeFS Spark Client Reference
+# lakeFS Spark Metadata Client

 Utilize the power of Spark to interact with the metadata on lakeFS.
 Possible use cases include: